humanforce/nodejs-take-home-test-IschanLois/README.md

     - A relation representing people involved with movie making (writes, directors, actors).

   6. **Movie Cast**
-    - A relationship table for mapping movies to actors since they have N-to-N relationship.
+    - A relationship table for mapping movies to artists (actors) since they have N-to-N relationship.

 ## Endpoints